WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 The important difference is that txid is just a hash of the transaction, which may not yet be confirmed, and does not encode the chain, whereas TX Ref must be confirmed (since it is based on the block height and index).

-### Fragments and Deterministic DDOs

-BTCR DDOs are divided into fragments.

-The first fragment is referred to as fragment /0 or "Deterministic DDO".
-Everything in DDO fragment /0 can be deterministically created from the Bitcoin transaction alone.

-If the Bitcoin transaction has an OP_RETURN output, it is assumed to be a reference to a DDO "continuation", referred to as fragment /1.
-This is necessary, for example, if the DDO contains multiple keys.
-We cannot store all this data in the OP_RETURN output field, so we reference the data in an external store.

-The concept of fragments is important for BTCR DDOs in the case that DDO continuation is stored in an immutable store such as IPFS.
-DDO cannot be signed until BTCR DID is available.
-But that would change the content, which changes the value in the OP_RETURN.

 ## Looking up a BTCR DID

-DID consumers need to be able to construct a DDO from a DID.
+DID consumers need to be able to construct a DID Description from a DID.
 In BTCR that works as follows:

-- Given a DID, we know txid (`did:btcr:<TXREF(TX0)>`)
+- Given a DID, we know transaction reference (`did:btcr:<TXREF(TX0)>`)
 - Look up transaction.
-Is the "control key" output spent?
+Is the transaction output spent?
     - no: this is the latest version of the DID.
-From this we can construct the DDO (described below)
+From this we can construct the DID Description (described below)
     - yes: keep following transaction chain until the latest with an unspent output is found

-## Updating the DID/DDO
+## Updating a DID Descripton

-Owners of a DID must be able to update it, for example to rotate keys.
-The BTCR Transaction Structure diagram shows how that is done in the second transaction.
+An entity updates the BTCR DID Description by spending the current transaction output.
+The BTCR Transaction Structure diagram shows how that is done in this second transaction.

 - Create new tx like above, but send to `B2`
-- Set the OP_RETURN to the new continuation DDO
+- Set the OP_RETURN to the new DID Description
 - Sign tx with `S1` (P1 is revealed)

 ## Example from the BTCR Playground

-This section demonstrates BTCR DIDs and DDOs using the default example shown in the [BTCR Playground](https://weboftrustinfo.github.io/btcr-tx-playground.github.io/).
+This section demonstrates BTCR DIDs and DID Descriptions using the default example shown in the [BTCR Playground](https://weboftrustinfo.github.io/btcr-tx-playground.github.io/).

-The playground supports looking up BTCR DDOs for both mainnet and testnet chains.
+The playground supports looking up BTCR DID Description for both mainnet and testnet chains.
 In general, we work with the testnet chain in these examples as we experiment with and develop BTCR.

 The playground supports 3 means of entering a transaction:
+- TX Ref (note that we don't need to enter the chain; described below)
 - TXID and chain (testnet or mainnet)
-- TX Ref (note that we don't need to enter the chain; described below)
 - TX block height, index, and chain (testnet or mainnet)

-To start, click "Convert from TXID" on the site with the default transaction id.
-This testnet txid resolves to @ChristopherA's testnet BTCR DID -- `did:btcr:xyv2-xzyq-qqm5-tyke/0#transaction-key`.
+To start, click "Convert from TX Ref" on the site with the default TX Ref.

-## Fragment /0, or the Deterministic DDO

-Fragment /0 from the default BTCR Playground example is listed here:
+## DID Description

+The DID Description resulting from DID `txtest1-xkyt-fzgq-qq87-xnhn` is listed below.

 ### Output